 In 2014, Scripps Networks Interactive — the engine behind HGTV, Food Network, Travel Channel, and DIY Network — recognized the need for a digital asset management system that would help its team manage hundreds of thousands of images, videos, and text assets in order to easily find, access, and track the usage of each digital asset.

 At the time, Scripps was using an older version of Adobe Experience Manager (AEM) which did not allow them to manage digital assets from its different internal systems in one place.
-Scripps made the decision to integrate Brightspot Media Desk into AEM.
-Since the partnership with Scripps began, Brightspot Media Desk has been used to manage digital assets for multiple websites, including the core HGTV and Food Network websites.
+Scripps made the decision to integrate Brightspot's embedded DAM into AEM.
+Since the partnership with Scripps began, Brightspot has been used to manage digital assets for multiple websites, including the core HGTV and Food Network websites.

-Over the years, Scripps has worked to implement new features within Brightspot Media Desk to continuously build a better digital asset management system that can manage any type of digital asset, including videos, images, PDF’s, spreadsheets, written copy, and presentations.
-Modern DAM solutions, like Brightspot Media Desk, are becoming essential pieces of companies’ martech stacks as marketers endeavor to efficiently manage and leverage a higher volume of digital assets to tell more impactful, creative stories.
+Over the years, Scripps has worked to implement new features within Brightspot to continuously build a better digital asset management system that can manage any type of digital asset, including videos, images, PDF’s, spreadsheets, written copy, and presentations.
+Modern DAM solutions, like Brightspot's embedded DAM, are becoming essential pieces of companies’ martech stacks as marketers endeavor to efficiently manage and leverage a higher volume of digital assets to tell more impactful, creative stories.